srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/15-Manage resource locks.md

 # 15 - Manage resource locks

-In this walkthrough, we will verify the existing resource group, add a lock to resource group and test deletion, test deleting a resource in the resource group, and remove the resource lock.
+In this walkthrough, we will verify the existing resource group, add a lock to the resource group and test deletion, test deleting a resource in the resource group, and remove the resource lock.

 # Task 1: Verify the existing resource group

 In this task, we will verify the existing resource group for this exercise.

-1. Click on the **Azure Portal** icon on the VM desktop and login with the **Username** and **Password** provided in the Lab Environment Tab.
+1. Click on the **Azure Portal** icon on the VM desktop and log in with the **Username** and **Password** provided in the Lab Environment Tab.

 2. From the **All services** blade, search for and select **Resource groups**, then view the existing resource group.